-In fiscal 2015, we delivered strong performance, including making substantial progress on our strategic initiatives to develop as a global multichannel retailer of one of the largest entertainment categories - video games, both digital and physical, as well as to expand our business into other retail concepts, which we refer to as Technology Brands.
-All of these factors were reflected in our executive compensation outcomes.
-Under the leadership of our executive management team, we completed the following initiatives in fiscal 2015 in support of our overall strategy:
+In fiscal 2016, we continued to make progress on our strategic initiatives to develop as a global multichannel retailer of one of the largest entertainment categories - video games, both digital and physical, as well as to expand our business in collectibles and other retail concepts, which we refer to as Technology Brands.
+Although we underperformed in our Video Game Brands segments, we made substantial progress in our non-gaming business.
+These factors were reflected in our executive compensation outcomes.
+Under the leadership of our executive management team, we completed the following initiatives in fiscal 2016 in support of our overall strategy:

-- captured the leading retail position in selling the next generation video game consoles and new video game titles introduced throughout the year, resulting in an increase in comparable store sales of 4.3% for fiscal 2015; - continued the growth of the Technology Brands business, from revenues of over \$328 million in fiscal 2014 to \$534 million in fiscal 2015; - grew digital receipts from \$948 million in fiscal 2014 to over \$1 billion in fiscal 2015, achieving growth of 11.2%; - grew collectibles sales by over 300% to \$310 million in fiscal 2015 from \$76 million in fiscal 2014; and - continued the growth of PowerUp Rewards and our other customer loyalty programs, expanding from 40 million members at the end of fiscal 2014 to over 46 million members by the end of fiscal 2015.
+- Expanded gross margins nearly 400 basis points to a record of 35.0%; - Continued the growth of the Technology Brands business, from revenues of \$534 million in fiscal 2015 to \$814 million in fiscal 2016; - Grew collectibles sales by 60% to \$494 million in fiscal 2016 from \$310 million in fiscal 2015; - Grew our non-physical gaming contribution to 37% of adjusted operating earnings in fiscal 2016 from 25% in fiscal 2015; and - Continued the growth of PowerUp Rewards and our other customer loyalty programs, expanding from approximately 46 million members at the end of fiscal 2015 to over 52 million members by the end of fiscal 2016.